Ionic polaron in a Bose-Einstein condensate

-{\it Conclusions.} We investigated the ground-state properties of an ion immersed in a dilute Bose gas by means of Quantum Monte Carlo and Bogolyubov techniques.
+In conclusion, we have investigated the ground-state properties of an ion immersed in a dilute Bose gas by means of Quantum Monte Carlo and Bogolyubov techniques.
 We identify three physically different regimes in the many-body system depending on the presence of the bound state in the atom-ion scattering problem: (i) polaronic branch, two-body bound state is absent; (ii) many-body bound-state (MBBS) branch, two-body bound state is present; (iii) unitarity, at the threshold of the appearance of the bound state.
 In the polaronic branch, many-body dressing leads to formation of a quasiparticle (ionic polaron).
-In this regime we verify that Bogolyubov theory, applicable also to neutral polarons, describes well the regime of weak atom-ion interactions, although it fails at the unitarity.
-Instead, the MBBS branch is characterized by the formation of a large cluster (consisting of $\sim$ hundreds of atoms) around the ion, which in this case possesses a large effective mass, thus providing a strong analogy between the MBBS and a localized state.
+In the limit of weak interactions, variational methods developed for neutral atomic polarons accurately predict the energy of the system.
+Close to the unitarity limit the calculations unveil strong deviations from the approximate results.
+Finally, the MBBS branch is characterized by the formation of a large cluster (consisting of hundreds of atoms) around the ion, which in this case possesses a large effective mass, thus providing a strong analogy between the MBBS and a localized state.
 These quite distinct regimes should give rise to different timescales in the impurity dynamics observed in experiment, especially when combined with Feshbach resonances that allow for tuning the position of the last bound state~\cite{IdziaszekPRA09}.

-{\it Acknowledgements.} This work is supported by the Cluster of Excellence `CUI: Advanced Imaging of Matter' of the Deutsche Forschungsgemeinschaft (DFG) - EXC 2056 - project ID 390715994, the DFG Excellence Cluster QuantumFrontiers, the DFG project SPP 1929 (GiRyd), and the Spanish MINECO (FIS2017-84114-C2-1-P).
-The Barcelona Supercomputing Center (The Spanish National Supercomputing Center - Centro Nacional de Supercomputaci\'on) is acknowledged for the provided computational facilities (RES-FI-2019-3-0018).
-R. S. is supported by the DFG under Germany's Excellence Strategy -- EXC-2111 - project ID 390814868.
+Our results highlight the important role of the interatomic interactions which are strongly enhanced in the proximity of the ion, driving the system away from the weakly interacting regime to a nontrivial state characterized by the interplay of long-range interaction and high local density.
+Apart from the atomic gases, these findings can be relevant to condensed matter systems such as electron-doped exciton gases in heterostructures of two-dimensional semiconductors, where the long-range electron-exciton interaction also has long-range character which cannot be neglected for typical experimental parameters~\cite{Fey2020}.